 Kindness builds trust and creates a safety net for all types of relationships.

 Behaving kindly describes who we must be in our relationships.
-It includes:

 - how we treat each other